-Smitherman’s wife recorded message about Gang of Five: ‘I have no idea why I’m being talked about’
+Smitherman’s late wife recorded message about Gang of Five: ‘I have no idea why I’m being talked about’

 Seelbach: “As I’ve said for 6 years, both (Mayor John) Cranley and Smitherman seem to have serious mental illnesses."

-He went out to talk to her and see the grave markers that were just put in.
+His wife’s grave markers had arrived.
+He talked to her, finding comfort once more at her side.

-The vice mayor released a statement Friday, which read in part: “There is nothing political about death.”
+The next day, he released a statement, which read in part: “There is nothing political about death.
+Nothing!"

+FOX19 NOW is seeking comment from Seelbach and a spokesman for Sittenfeld.
+We will update this story when we hear back.

-Smitherman said Monday he struggled with whether or not to release the recording because he feared he’d again be accused of using the situation for political gain.
+He feared he would once again be accused of using the situation for political gain.

-“I’ve decided to follow Pam’s instructions and release her message no matter what,” he said.
+“I’ve decided to follow Pam’s instructions and release her message no matter what,” Smitherman said.

+Reached for comment Tuesday, Sittenfeld says he “wishes nothing but peace" for the Smitherman family.

+“I certainly share prior thoughts wishing nothing but peace for the family and other than that focusing on doing my job and I’ll let his actions at this time kind of speak for themselves,” Sittenfeld said, "but I wish peace for the family and obviously I’m trying to do the work of the city such as things like announcing $150 million in investments.”

 Below is a transcription of the recording: